petershin/liferay-learn/docs/courses/latest/en/liferay-administrator.md

 - How to create OAuth 2.0 profiles for access to web services
 - How to filter JavaScript out of user-submitted HTML

-Dive in and begin creating a website for Delectable Bonsai, a (fake) company that combines the (fictitious) health benefits of Bonsai tree sap with maple syrup to create an unbeatable breakfast experience!
+Dive in and begin creating a website for Clarity Vision Solutions, a (fake) company that sells amazing yet affordable eyewear.

 What are you waiting for?
 Start by creating your Liferay [configuration](./liferay-administrator/configuration.md).